danieljaffe/quantum-algorithms-qiskit/README.md

+# Quantum Algorithms in Qiskit
-# University of California, Los Angeles: CS 239 Authored by: A. Beshlikyan, D. Jaffe, and D. Rheingold
+### Authored by: A. Beshlikyan, D. Jaffe, and D. Rheingold

-### Quantum Algorithms in Qiskit
+#### University of California, Los Angeles: CS 239